donnaken15/C34RB1/README.md

 # <center>![](mainimage.png)<br>THE ROCK BAND 1 PC PROJECT</center>

-Easy custom RB1 modding made easier.
+Custom RB1 modding made easier.

 <!--Just get a virtual copy of Rock Band Metal Track Pack and this program, and you're ready.-->
-Turn your virtual copy of the Metal Track Pack into a full band capable custom playing monster.
+Turn your virtual copy of the Metal Track Pack into a full band capable custom playing monster, and playground for all your full band needs.